-Top 5 2nd Quarter Trades of Sh - GuruFocus.com
+Top 5 2nd Quarter Trades of SH - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 188,480 shares in BATS:EEMV, giving the stock a 2.53% weight in the equity portfolio.
-Shares traded for an average price of $57.59 during the quarter.
+The guru established a new position worth 21,950 shares in NAS:TLT, giving the stock a 2.14% weight in the equity portfolio.
+Shares traded for an average price of $117.54 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.